Using Facebook for your business? It's time to rethink your strategy

 In summary, it’s important to put these recent Facebook changes in context – to see how these changes affect your current work and make a new plan of attack for your marketing activity.
 Make it a New Year’s resolution to take on these suggested tactics and, as a result, you can start to make Facebook work even better for your brand in 2015.

-To find out how Fresh Egg can help with your Facebook strategy or run your paid Facebook advertising activity then click here to contact us or call us on 0843 634 1082
+To find out how Fresh Egg can help with your Facebook strategy or run your paid Facebook advertising activity then send us a message or call us on 0843 634 1082